bulutyazgan/RoomConnect/README.md

 # ChatRoom_OverTheNetwork
 This is a chatroom app that utilizes ngrok's free utilities into a chatroom that could be used over the network, without any port forwarding.

+# Why?
+The concept initially started as a way to implement multiplayer capability into my pygame projects.
+This chatroom utilizes ngrok to create a room number, which is passed to the client to establish a connection, which is a common occurence in multiplayer games.

 # Setup
 You need to create a file named "ngrok_token.txt" in the same directory with the server.py file, and put your token right into it without any prefix.